 17.58.040 Clarified that nonconforming upgrades are Clarify when nonconforming upgrades are required.
-17.58.040.C required for increases to the square footage of a g applications of an extension of a 17.58.040.C.2 building and/or site improvements which include installation of an additional off-street parking stall.
+17.58.040.C required for increases to the square footage of a cianty when noncomorning appraces are required.
+17.58.040.C.2 building and/or site improvements which include 171001010101012 installation of an additional off-street parking stall.
 17.62.035.A.2.a Clarify that any size demolition qualifies as a Corrects an unintended provision of previous code 17.62.035.A.2.b Type I Minor Site Plan and Design Review. amendments.
 17.62.035.A.2.u 17.62.035.A.2.v Clarify tree removal as a Type I Minor Site Plan Applicants could not clearly tell that tree removal and Design Review. was included in landscaping which was already a Type I review.
 17.62.050.A.1.c Exempt landscaping tree removal and/or Streamline tree and landscape review. replacement from submitting a plan by a landscape architect if the new species is on an approved tree list.
-Allow certified landscape designer, arborist, or nurseryman to approve of projects less than 500 sq. ft. rather than a 47.62.050.4.4.1 landscape architect.
-17.62.050.A.1.d Remove requirement for 10% landscaping for The code and specific zoning designations provide a major remodeling. landscaping minimums more appropriate to zoning 17.62.050.A.20.d Danasa and singular sanda sandi da saidh and a designations.
-Remove section which was corrected with the 17.62.050.A.20.0 Remove requirement which conflicts with code section requiring all commercial mechanical adoption of Type I Site Plan and Design Review. changes to be a Type I Site Plan and Design adoption of Type I Site Plan and Design Review.
-Review.
-17.62.050.A.23 Clarify connection between development and Clarify code requirements.
-171021030111120 nonconforming upgrades.
-Clarity code requirements.
+Allow certified landscape designer, arborist, or nurseryman to approve of projects less than 500 sq. ft. rather than a landscape architect.
+17.62.050.A.1.d Remove requirement for 10% landscaping for The code and specific zoning designations provide a major remodeling. landscaping minimums more appropriate to zoning designations.
+17.62.050.A.20.d Remove requirement which conflicts with code Remove section which was corrected with the section requiring all commercial mechanical adoption of Type I Site Plan and Design Review. changes to be a Type I Site Plan and Design Review.
+17.62.050.A.23 Clarify connection between development and Clarify code requirements. nonconforming upgrades.
 17.62.065.D Remove redundant sections and conflicting Streamline and clarify language, remove blub standards. requirements to allow emerging technologies.
 Remove bulb requirements.
 Remove standard related to fixture requirements.
 17.80 Update Communication Facilities chapter to Amend code to comply with 2012 ruling allow a quicker review for some projects.